coldfumonkeh/oauth2/README.md

 ## Base Component

-The core component, `oauth2.cfc`, can be used as a standalone OAuth2 tool for most providers.
+The core component `oauth2.cfc` can be used as a standalone OAuth2 tool for most providers.

 Instantiate the component and pass in the required properties like so: